tomalrussell/tomalrussell.github.io/_posts/2015-03-04-jekyll-and-custom-collections.md

 {% endhighlight %}

-and, for completeness, another new folder, 'demos', with an 'index.html' file in it:
+and, for an archive page as an index to the collection, another new folder, 'demos', with an 'index.html' file in it:

 {% highlight liquid %}{% raw %}